netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

     serializer_class = AccessListSerializer
 ```

-Next, we'll add a view set for access list rules.
+Next, we'll add a view set for rules.
 In addition to `queryset` and `serializer_class`, we'll attach the filter set for this model as `filterset_class`.
 Note that we're also prefetching all related object fields in addition to tags to improve performance when listing many objects.

 ```python
 class AccessListRuleViewSet(NetBoxModelViewSet):